Hospice Care

 - 4 min read

-When we purchased this home in 2016, my hope was for it to be a sanctuary—a place filled with joy, connection, and togetherness.This home would now serve as a place of comfort for my sister in her final days and a space of remembrance that I will carry with me forever.
+When we bought this home in 2016, I envisioned it as a sanctuary—a place filled with joy, connection, and togetherness.
+This home would now serve as a place of comfort for my sister in her final days and a space of remembrance that I will carry with me forever.
 Hospice provides support for families facing similar difficult journeys, offering comfort and care during life’s most challenging moments.
 They offer free medication, comfort, guidance, and unwavering support to every family member, ensuring no one faces the journey alone.
 Before experiencing hospice care firsthand, I knew little about the vital support they provide.
 Now, I am committed to sharing resources that can help other families prepare for the realities of facing similar circumstances, ensuring they have the guidance and understanding they need.

 A nurse visited our home each week to monitor my sister’s medication and ensure her pain was carefully managed at all times.
-As time passed, Jackie’s memory began to fade, and in her final days, she could no longer administer her own medication.
+As time passed, Jackie’s memory began to fade, and in her final days, she could no longer manage her own medication.
 There were moments when Jackie grew frustrated, struggling to determine which medication she needed to take.
 Doctor’s appointments often heightened her agitation, and if she missed a dose, the pain became unbearable.
 Jackie was resilient and rarely voiced her pain, but I could see the weight of it in her eyes.

 At just 35, Jackie’s body endured hardships that often remained unseen.
 One of those challenges was Shingles—a viral infection known for causing a painful rash.
 Shingles can develop on any part of the body, but in Jackie’s case, the painful rash surfaced on her thighs and lower legs.
 She often spoke about the relentless burning sensations that disrupted her sleep, making nights especially difficult to endure.
 Shingles typically affects older individuals with weakened immune systems, making it harder for their bodies to fight off the infection quickly.
 Even in her final months, Jackie displayed remarkable strength, enduring hardships that would have overwhelmed most—her resilience was nothing short of that of a warrior.